setrf/seedtovoid/README.md

 - Touch: simple tap to toggle a cell or stamp the selected pattern.
 Hit targets are widened; `touchAction: 'manipulation'` avoids scroll interference.

+## Analytics

+The application includes Google Analytics (G-740WZ4LG3W) for tracking:
+- Page views and user sessions
+- Gameplay interactions and events
+- Traffic sources and user behavior

+The tracking code is loaded in `client/index.html` and automatically tracks page views.
+No additional configuration required.

 ## Notes & Extensibility

 - Replace mode is wired in the store; surfacing it in UI is straightforward (toggle chip in Controls).
-- Resources/unlocks scaffolding exists in the store and logs; it’s disabled in onboarding and not exposed in UI.
+- Resources/unlocks scaffolding exists in the store and logs; it's disabled in onboarding and not exposed in UI.
 - Cooldown/Level reset behavior:
   - Cooldowns freeze when paused; resume honors the remaining time.
   - Level resets to 0 on defeat and on reset/try‑again.
 Escalation resumes once playing.